-When trying to lose weight one of the first questions we ask is – what should we be take away from our diet?
+When trying to lose weight one of the first questions we ask is – what should we take away from our diet?
 But maybe we should be asking what we can add to it, or better yet: what is missing?

 Sometimes, even when we are doing most of the right things, like exercising intensely and eating well we can still have trouble losing weight.
 Our reflex is to keep taking away calories – less carbohydrates, less fats but there is evidence that suggests that all our bodies need is to add something small rather than take away something big.

-As a trainer, I used to try and make bigger changes in my clients nutritional and exercise programs when they would hit a plateau; take out more carbs, increase proteins, lower fat intake, implement higher intensity training cycles.
-Unfortunately, making these changes can add strain on the systems on which we depend on to process such implementations.
+As a trainer, I used to try and make bigger changes to my clients’ nutritional and exercise programs when they would hit a plateau; take out more carbs, increase proteins, lower fat intake, implement higher intensity training cycles.
+Unfortunately, making these changes can add strain on the systems which we depend on to process such implementations.
 And if they are already taxed, then we end up moving in the wrong direction, even faster!
 Thankfully, we learn from our mistakes and I began to look for potential problems starting from the smallest measure upwards.
 We started looking at hormone profiles and blood tests for nutrient deficiencies.

 The average diet is deficient in a number of micronutrients.
 Its just difficult to get everything you need, even when eating a balanced diet of whole foods.
 One of the best things you can do for yourself is to ask your doctor for blood tests to assess which nutrients are deficient and/or on the low side of the normal spectrum.
 For some people, simply being on the low end of normal is enough to disrupt optimal function.